Startr/WEB-Sage.Education-docs/docs/features/sso.md

 ## Trusted Header

-Open WebUI is able to delegate authentication to an authenticating reverse proxy that passes in the user's details in HTTP headers.
+Sage WebUI is able to delegate authentication to an authenticating reverse proxy that passes in the user's details in HTTP headers.
 There are several example configurations that are provided in this page.

 :::danger

-Incorrect configuration can allow users to authenticate as any user on your Open WebUI instance.
+Incorrect configuration can allow users to authenticate as any user on your Sage WebUI instance.
-Make sure to allow only the authenticating proxy access to Open WebUI, such as setting `HOST=127.0.0.1` to only listen on the loopback interface.
+Make sure to allow only the authenticating proxy access to Sage WebUI, such as setting `HOST=127.0.0.1` to only listen on the loopback interface.

 :::

 ### Generic Configuration

-When the `WEBUI_AUTH_TRUSTED_EMAIL_HEADER` environment variable is set, Open WebUI will use the value of the header specified as the email address of the user, handling automatic registration and login.
+When the `WEBUI_AUTH_TRUSTED_EMAIL_HEADER` environment variable is set, Sage WebUI will use the value of the header specified as the email address of the user, handling automatic registration and login.

 For example, setting `WEBUI_AUTH_TRUSTED_EMAIL_HEADER=X-User-Email` and passing a HTTP header of `X-User-Email: example@example.com` would authenticate the request with the email `example@example.com`.